itadinanta/rnkr/index.md

 ## Rnkr

+### Overview

+Rnkr is a *general purpose leaderboard microservice* to be integrated as a back-end component behind a custom server aggregator (ie your Node.js API)

 ### TL;DR gimme the good stuff, NOW!

 If you're dying to see for yourself what this is about, follow these links

 - [Getting started](quickstart)
 - [Project on GitHub](https://github.com/itadinanta/rnkr)

-### Synopsis

-Rnkr is a *general purpose leaderboard microservice* to be integrated as a back-end component behind a custom server aggregator (ie your Node.js API)

 ### Project status